 Stay updated on Discord with all the latest updates from Google Home/Assistant ecosystem.

-We’re focused on engaging our readers by posting scoops, analysis and context and compelling conversations that keep you glued to the site.
-We have a huge amount of readers that visit us monthly, and weekly because they know that we’re pushing out a regular feed of the things that fascinate us about Emerging tech.
+We’re focused on engaging our readers by sharing scoops, analysis and context and compelling conversations that keep you glued to the site.
+We have a huge number of monthly readers that visit us because they know that we’re pushing out a regular feed of the things that fascinate us about Emerging tech.

 There is more information on the site that helps readers to parse things like our services and advertising on WAV.
 The site has gone more than skin deep, capitalizing on bringing everything from other platforms in one site to use it.
 We’re excited about the potential for innovation that this creates.